Zero-click result: Marketing

 Conventional pageview tracking does not detect zero-click results, and consequently, conventional digital marketing strategies which rely on pageview analysis do not apply.
+This occurs because zero-click results are resolved entirely within the search engine results page, generating no HTTP request to the publisher's server and therefore leaving no record in standard web analytics systems.
 There are adaptive marketing strategies which can take into account zero-click results.
+As zero-click behavior has become more prevalent, a related practice known as generative engine optimization (GEO) has emerged, through which publishers and marketers optimize content specifically for inclusion in AI-generated search results rather than traditional ranked listings.